bevyengine/bevy-website/content/news/2020-12-19-bevy-0.4/index.md

 We have added the option to add "tracing spans" to all ECS systems by enabling the `trace` feature.
 We also have built in support for the `tracing-chrome` extension, which causes Bevy to output traces in the "chrome tracing" format.

-If you run your app with `cargo run --features trace,trace_chrome` you will get a json file which can be opened in Chrome browsers by visiting the `chrome://tracing` url:
+If you run your app with `cargo run --features bevy/trace,bevy/trace_chrome` you will get a json file which can be opened in Chrome browsers by visiting the `chrome://tracing` url:

 ![profiling](profiling.png)